CyberSource/cybersource-flex-samples-java/README.md

 ### Microform Sample

 This sample demonstrates how you can replace the sensitive data fields (credit card number) on your checkout form with a field (Flex Microform) hosted entirely on CyberSource servers.
 This field will accept and tokenize the customer's credit card information directly from their browser on a resource hosted by CyberSource, replacing that data with a secure PCI-compliant token.
 This can then be sent to your server along with the other non-PCI order data.
-This can help achieve PCI-DSS SAQ A level compliance for your application as even your client-side code does not contain a mechanism to handle the credit card information.
+This can help achieve PCI-DSS SAQ-A level compliance for your application as even your client-side code does not contain a mechanism to handle the credit card information.

 ## Using the Flex Payment Token